florindofp/LDM-Tests-and-Exercises/ldm-24-25/3-javascript-fundamentals/3-practicas-fundamentos-1/README.md

         *   A title with the text "First Javascript contact".
 It must be an h1 element.
         *   A button that, when clicked, changes the text of the paragraph to "Hello World".
         *   A button that, when clicked, changes the text of the paragraph to "Goodbye World".
-        *   A button that, when clicked, change the color of the text to red.
-        *   A button that, when clicked, change the color of the text to blue.
         *   A button that, when clicked, change the text style to bold.
         *   A button that, when clicked, change the text style to italic.
+        *   A button that, when clicked, change the color of the text to red, when it is clicked again set the color back to the initial color.

 ## Requirements